-Develop oral advocacy and other litigation skills in simulated cases in the Trial Practice seminar.
+Develop oral advocacy and other litigation skills in simulated cases in the Trial Practice simulation.

 Experience the interplay between the law and its enforcement through externships with the district attorney’s offices in Brooklyn and Manhattan and federal prosecutors and judges.

-Explore contemporary issues in the federal prosecution of white-collar crime, with special attention to crimes committed within corporations and other large organizations.
+Explore contemporary issues in the federal prosecution of white-collar crime—including mail fraud, extortion, and racketeering—with special attention to crimes committed within corporations and other large organizations.